GlasgowEmbedded/glasgow/docs/manual/src/build.rst

 .. tab:: Linux

-    Configure your system to allow unprivileged access (for anyone in the ``plugdev`` group) to any hardware that enumerates as the Cypress FX2 ROM bootloader:
+    Configure your system to allow unprivileged access for anyone logged in to the physical terminal to any hardware that enumerates as the Cypress FX2 ROM bootloader:

     .. code:: console

-        $ sudo cp config/99-cypress.rules /etc/udev/rules.d
+        $ sudo cp config/70-cypress.rules /etc/udev/rules.d
         $ sudo udevadm control --reload
         $ sudo udevadm trigger -v -c add -s usb -a idVendor=04b4 -a idProduct=8613

-    Note that this rule will allow unprivileged access to any device based on the Cypress FX2 that has a blank EEPROM, and not just the Glasgow.
+    Note that this rule will allow unprivileged access to any device based on the Cypress FX2 that has a blank EEPROM, and not just the Glasgow hardware specifically.

     Plug in the newly assembled device.
 At this point, ``lsusb -d 04b4:8613`` should list one entry.
 Note the revision of the board you are factory flashing.
 If the board has revision ``C3``, run: